Sheffield Forgemasters

-Sheffield Forgemasters is a heavy engineering firm located in Sheffield, South Yorkshire, England.
-The company specialises in the production of large bespoke steel castings and forgings, as well as standard rolls, ingots and bars.
+Sheffield Forgemasters is a British heavy engineering firm that is based in Sheffield, South Yorkshire, England.
+The state-owned company specialises in the production of large bespoke steel castings and forgings, as well as standard rolls, ingots and bars.
 The company was nationalised in July 2021, becoming wholly owned by the UK's Ministry of Defence.

 History

-Origins
+Origins and early years

 Sheffield Forgemasters traces its origins to a 1750s blacksmith forge, and then Naylor Vickers and Co. founded by George Naylor and Edward Vickers, the predecessor of Vickers Limited.
 Vickers built the River Don Works in 1865.
 In 1983, the River Don Works, then part of state-owned British Steel, merged with Firth Brown Steels to create Sheffield Forgemasters.

-Early years

-In the 1980s, Forgemasters manufactured components for the Iraqi Project Babylon "supergun", which it had believed were for a petrochemical refinery.
-The British investigation exonerated the company's directors, and the incident became known as the Supergun affair.
+During the 1980s, Forgemasters was one of several British companies that manufactured components destined for the Iraqi Project Babylon "supergun", which it had believed were for a petrochemical refinery.
+The resulting government investigation exonerated the company's directors of wrongdoing; the incident became known as the Supergun affair.

-In 1998, the company was divided and sold to American companies.
-Allegheny Teledyne bought the aerospace business.
-Atchison Casting Corp bought the River Don and Rolls businesses, which retained the Sheffield Forgemasters name.
-Forgemasters was threatened with liquidation in 2002.
-Atchison went bankrupt in 2003 and was acquired by KPS.
-In 2005, Graham Honeyman led a successful effort to buy Forgemasters; Honeyman became the company's chief executive and majority shareholder.
+In mid-1997, Forgemasters announced a plan to demerge its aerospace and engineering divisions into two separate companies; this move was stated to be in preparation for their flotation.
+During the following year, the company was not only divided but sold to two separate American companies.
+Allegheny Teledyne acquired the aerospace business, while Atchison Casting Corp bought the River Don and Rolls businesses; it was the latter that retained the Sheffield Forgemasters name.
+Over the following four years, Atchison invested $64 million (£39 million) in improving the firm's technology and equipment.

+During 1999, the firm started to supply rolled steel to the Russian steel company Severstal; by the mid-2010s, Forgemasters was reportedly supplying three-quarters of Severstal's demand for this product.

+2000s–2010s

+During 2002, amid poor economic conditions, Forgemasters was reportedly to be approaching liquidation.
+One year later, American parent company Atchison went bankrupt, leading to its acquisition by the investment firm KPS later that same year.
+During 2005, Graham Honeyman led a successful effort to buy Forgemasters, after which Honeyman became the company's chief executive as well as its majority shareholder.

-Forgemasters experienced a work stoppage from severe flooding in the summer of 2007 when the works were inundated by the River Don.
+Amid severe flooding in the summer of 2007, Forgemasters experienced a work stoppage after its works were inundated by the River Don.
 Three weeks after the event, repairs were ahead of schedule and the works were approaching full production.